-Liming is essential maintenance for ponds with aquatic life because it maintains the alkalinity and pH at levels that are optimal for fish health and a thriving food chain.
+Liming is essential maintenance for ponds and lakes with aquatic life because it maintains the alkalinity and pH at levels that are optimal for fish health and a thriving food chain.
 Ponds with low alkalinity are subject to wider swings in pH throughout the day, which is stressful to fish.
 Ponds with alkalinity below 20 parts per million typically do not respond to fertilization, which in turn severely limits the food chain of the pond and therefore the pond’s overall carrying capacity.

 Monthly fertilization is a key component of successful management of fish ponds in the South.
 Fertilization is simply feeding the phytoplankton, the microscopic plants found in any pond, so that they greatly increase, creating what is known as a plankton bloom.
 This bloom provides two major benefits: it prevents sunlight from reaching the pond bottom, thereby short-circuiting the photosynthesis of most aquatic vegetation which begins its life on the bottom; and it turbo-charges the food chain, allowing the pond to support two to four times more fish than it could unfertilized.